Monarch butterflies are amazing insects

 Plan your garden to stagger the emergence, growing season, and blooming of wild flowers.
 This ensures a steady food supply for monarchs and other pollinators.

-For a list of native plant species, download our monarch garden guide (above) or check out this butterfly garden resource from the Canadian Wildlife Federation.
+For a list of native plant species, download our monarch garden guide (above), or check out this butterfly garden resource from the Canadian Wildlife Federation or this resource on pollinator plants by the Xerces Society.

 Milkweed and other plants are not the only features that will attract monarchs to your garden.
 You can also: